-- The rfci instruction, implemented on some e300 devices, is part of the embedded category and is used for critical interrupts on e500 cores. - The e500 implements the Power ISA-defined rfmci for machine check interrupts.
+- The rfci instruction is part of the embedded category and is used for critical interrupts on e500 cores. - The e500 implements the Power ISA-defined rfmci for machine check interrupts.
 See Section 6, "Interrupt Model."

 Branch and flow control instructions are shown in Table 6.